 Ramaswamy Govindan, MD

-Dr. Ramaswamy Govindan is the director of the Thoracic Oncology Program, co-director of medical oncology, and professor of medicine within the Department of Medicine, oncology division at Washington University School of Medicine.
-Dr. Govindan is board certified in medical oncology.
+Ramaswamy Govindan, MD, is the director of the Thoracic Oncology Program, co-director of medical oncology, and professor of medicine within the Department of Medicine, Division of Oncology at Washington University School of Medicine.
+Govindan is board certified in medical oncology.
 His research interests include predicting outcomes in patients with early stage non-small cell lung cancer (NSCLC) using genomic studies and developing novel therapeutic options for patients with NSCLC.
 In addition, his research group is interested in studying molecular changes associated with lung cancer in lifelong never-smokers.

-Dr. Govindan received his medical degree from the University of Madras in Chennai, India.
-He undertook internship and residency training in internal medicine at Michael Reese Hospital and Medicine Center in Chicago, Ill., and went on to complete his fellowship in hematology/oncology within the Department of Internal Medicine at Washington University School of Medicine.
+Govindan earned his medical degree from the University of Madras in Chennai, India.
+He undertook internship and residency training in internal medicine at Michael Reese Hospital and Medicine Center in Chicago, and went on to complete a fellowship in hematology/oncology within the Department of Internal Medicine at Washington University School of Medicine.
 He joined the Washington University faculty in 1998.